sunfounder/pico-2w-kit/docs/source/cproject/ar_pa_buz.rst

 3.2 Play Custom Tones with a Passive Buzzer
 ===========================================

-In this lesson, we'll learn how to use a **passive buzzer** with the Raspberry Pi Pico 2w to play different tones and even simple melodies!
+In this lesson, we'll learn how to use a **passive buzzer** with the Raspberry Pi Pico 2 W to play different tones and even simple melodies!
 Unlike an active buzzer, a passive buzzer needs a changing electrical signal to produce sound, which means we can control the pitch of the sound by changing the signal's frequency.

 * :ref:`Buzzer`